gohugoio/hugo/docs/content/en/about/hugo-and-gdpr.md

 privacyEnhanced
 : When you turn on privacy-enhanced mode, YouTube won’t store information about visitors on your website unless the user plays the embedded video.

+simple
+: If simple mode is enabled, the video thumbnail is fetched from YouTube's servers and it is overlayed with a play button.
+If the user clicks to play the video, it will open in a new tab directly on YouTube's website.

 ### Vimeo